College of Nursing

 Doctor of Nursing Practice (DNP)

-The Doctor of Nursing Practice (DNP) degree program focuses on educating nurses to the highest standards of the profession to care for people living in Montana and beyond and lead change in health care systems.
-Two areas of specialty are available for the DNP degree seeking student at MSU: Family / Individual or Psychiatric / Mental Health.
+The Doctor of Nursing Practice (DNP) degree program is fully accredited by the Commission on Collegiate Nursing Education (CCNE) and focuses on educating nurses to the highest standards of the profession to care for people living in Montana and beyond and lead change in health care systems.
+Two areas of specialty are available for the DNP degree seeking student at MSU: Family or Psychiatric / Mental Health.

 Non Degree Options

-The Certificate in Nursing Education is available to graduate nursing students and nurses with at least a BSN.
+The Certificate in Nursing Education is available to graduate nursing students and nurses with a BSN or greater.

-Students are admitted for either a MN degree (Clinical Nurse Leader, CNL) or DNP degree.
-For the DNP degree, students select one specialty: Family/Individual or Psych/Mental Health.
-Each student completes courses in advanced health assessment, advanced pathophysiology, advanced pharmacotherapeutics, evidenced based practice, ethics, and finance and budgeting of health care systems.
+Students are admitted for either a Master in Nursing degree (MN) with a focus on Nursing Leadership or Doctorate of Nursing Practice degree (DNP).
+For the DNP degree, students select a specialty area to be prepared as a Family or Psychiatric/Mental Health Nurse Practitioner.
+Each student completes courses in advanced health assessment, advanced pathophysiology, advanced pharmacotherapeutics, evidenced based practice, ethics, leadership, and finance and budgeting of health care systems.
 Remaining courses are determined by specialty.
 The graduate student’s experience culminates in a professional or scholarly paper.

-Graduate courses are offered primarily online with teleconference and video conference used to supplement content.
-Travel to Bozeman is required at the beginning of Fall semester.
-A description of the teaching methods is available at http://www.montana.edu/nursing/academic/teaching_methods.htm
+Graduate courses are offered primarily through asynchronous distance delivery with occasional synchronous teleconference and video conference used to supplement content.
+Travel to the Bozeman campus is required at the beginning of Fall semester.
+A variety of teaching methods are used in the graduate programs.

 - Minimum undergraduate GPA of 3.0.